List of Marvel Cinematic Universe films: Theatrical distribution

 Over time, the distribution rights to Marvel Studios' films have changed hands on multiple occasions.
 In November 2006, Universal Pictures announced that it would distribute The Incredible Hulk (2008), in an arrangement separate from Marvel's 2005 deal with Paramount, which was distributing Marvel's other films.
 In September 2008, after the international success of Iron Man (2008), Paramount signed a deal to have worldwide distribution rights for Iron Man 2 (2010), Iron Man 3 (2013), Thor (2011), Captain America: The First Avenger (2011), and The Avengers (2012).

 In late December 2009, the Walt Disney Company purchased Marvel Entertainment for $4 billion.
 Additionally, in October 2010, Walt Disney Studios bought the distribution rights for The Avengers and Iron Man 3 from Paramount Pictures, with Paramount's logo remaining on the films, as well as for promotional material and merchandise, although Walt Disney Studios Motion Pictures is the only studio credited at the end of these films.
 Disney has distributed all subsequent Marvel Studios films.
 In July 2013, Disney purchased the distribution rights to Iron Man, Iron Man 2, Thor and Captain America: The First Avenger from Paramount.
 The Incredible Hulk was not part of the deal at the time, due to an agreement between Marvel and Universal, where Marvel owns the film rights and Universal owns the distribution rights, for this film as well as the right of first refusal to distribute future Hulk films.
 According to The Hollywood Reporter, a potential reason why Marvel has not bought the film distribution rights to the Hulk as they did with Paramount for the Iron Man, Thor, and Captain America films is that Universal holds the theme park rights to several Marvel characters that Disney wants for its own theme parks.
 In June 2023, the distribution rights to The Incredible Hulk reverted from Universal back to Marvel Studios and Disney.

+In April 2026, Disney announced their "Infinity Vision" certification for premium large formats, informing audiences which theaters offer "the biggest, brightest, and most immersive cinematic experiences" and meet certain technical standards.
+The re-release of Endgame in September 2026 will be Marvel Studios' first film in Infinity Vision, followed by Doomsday in December 2026.